These Whole Wheat Pumpkin Pancakes are a part of our family’s regular breakfast rotation for good reason.

-- 2 T brown sugar (or 12 drops liquid stevia)
+- 2 tablespoons brown sugar (or 12 drops liquid stevia)

 - 2 cups milk

-- 4 teaspoons melted butter, plus more for greasing skillet (or Extra Virgin Organic Coconut Oil lends a nice coconutty flavor)
+- 4 teaspoons melted butter or coconut oil, plus more for greasing skillet

 - 2 eggs

-1 - Mix the first 4 ingredients (flour through sugar) in a large bowl.
+- Mix the first six dry ingredients (flour through brown sugar) in a large bowl.

-2 - Mix the rest of the ingredients (milk through vanilla) in another.
+- Mix the remaining wet ingredients (milk through vanilla) in another.

-3 - Pour the wet ingredients into the dry ingredients.
-Whisk together just until smooth, but do not overmix.
+- Pour the wet ingredients into the dry ingredients.
+Whisk together just until smooth, but do not over mix.

-5 - Cook batches in buttered skillet on medium temperature until bubbles form on the surface.
+- Using 1/3 cup batter per pancake, cook in a greased skillet on medium temperature until bubbles form on the surface.
 Then flip and cook until golden brown.